-Cash and Cash Equivalents
+Cash and Cash Equivalents and Nonoperating Cash

 The Organization considers all investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Organization maintains its cash in bank deposit accounts, which at times may exceed federally insured limits.
+The Organization maintains its cash in bank deposit accounts that at times may exceed federally insured limits.
 The Organization has not experienced any losses in such accounts and does not believe it is exposed to any significant credit risk on cash.
-As of March 31, 2020, the Organization is holding \$5,000,000 of cash for future contract services to be completed and recognized as revenue in future fiscal years as the services are provided.